Code-Institute-Submissions/Krom121-interactive-frontend-development/readme.md

 <https://github.com/d3/d3-geo#geoPath> builds a PATH given topo-json feature

+Mastering D3.js 5 By Colibri Ltd that I also referenced from.
+Making the project run faster.

 ### Etra Notes

  I will be taking a seperate course on d3.js that goes deeper into d3.js.
 To help my understanding of d3.js.